dabbu-knowledge-platform/files-api-server/docs/modules/hard_drive.md

+---
+layout: home
+nav_order: 11
+parent: Provider Modules
+---

-# Dabbu Hard Drive Data Provider
+# Hard Drive

-To install its dependencies, run:

-`npm install mmmagic`

-# Provider specific variables
+## Provider specific fields

-Requires a variable called `base_path` in every request's body.
+Requires a field called `base_path` in every request's body.
 It is the path to be treated as root by the provider for all paths passed in requests.